fizalihsan/fizalihsan.github.io/source/technology/db-design.md

 		* (a) mutually independent (means that no non-key column is dependent upon any combination of the other columns.)
 		* (b) fully dependent upon the primary key.
 	* The first two normal forms are intermediate steps to achieve the goal of having all tables in 3NF.
 In order to better understand the 2NF and higher forms, it is necessary to understand the concepts of functional dependencies and lossless decomposition.

+* **4th Normal Form**: Every non-trivial multivalued dependency in the table is a dependency on a superkey.

+* **5th Normal Form**: Every non-trivial join dependency in the table is implied by the superkeys of the table.

 {% img /technology/3NF.png%}